-If you’re not familiar with Mezcal, let us introduce you.
-Most people have heard of Tequila, and have probably drunk too many shots of it, but Mezcal is still often unknown.
+If you’re not familiar with mezcal, let us introduce you.
+Most people have heard of tequila, and have probably drunk too many shots of it, but mezcal is still often under the radar.

-The Paths of Mezcal Tour includes a Mezcal tour but also visits to Santa Maria del Tule, Teotitlan del Valle and Zona Arqueológica de Mitla all for just $55.
+The Paths of Mezcal Tour includes a mezcal tour but also visits to Santa Maria del Tule, Teotitlan del Valle and Zona Arqueológica de Mitla all for just $65.

 The church has had a turbulent history suffering from earthquakes and changing purpose from a church to a monastery to military barracks at one point.

 After admiring the New Spanish Baroque architecture from the outside, make sure to take a look inside to appreciate the intricate walls and decorations adorned with gold.
 When the candles are lit during evening mass, it’s as if the whole church is shining gold.

 #9 Surround yourself with nature at the Botanical Gardens

 If the buildings, cars and noise are getting too much for you, then you can escape the hustle and bustle of the city by visiting Jardín Etnobotánico de Oaxaca.

 The gardens themselves are magnificent, filled with an array of plants and flowers that complement and contrast each other.
 Not only is it a ‘pretty place’, but you will also get to learn about the importance of the plants to the people of Oaxaca.

 It’s fascinating how the plants were, and some still are, used for medicine, fabric dye, food and drink.